bratislava/bratislava.sk/next/README.md

 This token should be the same as we pass in webhook url as query param.

+## Next API endpoints and server-side functions

+Some external services, such as Active Directory or GINIS, must be called only from server for security reasons or because they are available only from the internal network.
+For this purpose, we use Next API endpoints.
+The endpoints should call a function, that wraps the data-fetching from the external service.

+These functions are grouped usually in `server` subdirectory of a specific service (e.g. `ginis/server`) to indicate that they are called only from server.

+Use Next API endpoints only if needed for mentioned reasons.
+Otherwise, fetch data directly from client.

 ## Resources

 There is one resource that needs to be available in https://bratislava.sk/Img/bratislava4.png, it is used in mails in signature as logo.
 Therefore please don't erase `public/Img/bratislava4.png`.